 - Implement your new skills and make them routine.

 Discipline is the difference between being in control of your future and letting your environment dictate your destiny.
 Discipline means freedom and happiness.
 It gives you the ability to do what you want because you know you can learn how to achieve any dream you set your mind to.
-Discipline teaches you how to control your thoughts—and how to be happy in any situation, to visualize positive emotions and trigger an optimistic mood.
+Discipline not only teaches you how to control your thoughts, but how to be happy in any situation, to visualize positive emotions and trigger an optimistic mood.
 Discipline builds self-confidence, mental and physical strength, and inspires you to grow as a human being.
-With growth comes the ability to enjoy life in deeper, more meaningful ways.
+And with that growth comes the ability to enjoy life in deeper, more meaningful ways.

 Anyone can develop discipline.
 It’s a skill and it’s not complicated—you just have to train yourself for it.

-Before I started studying productivity and goal setting, I thought all procrastination was created equal—that it was simply what you did when you were avoiding something else.
+Before I started studying productivity and goal setting, I thought all procrastination was created equal.
+I thought it was simply what you did when you were avoiding something else.
 But as I picked apart my own procrastination techniques and spoke with dozens of my clients about what was getting them off track, I realized that all procrastination is not created equal.
-And before you can eradicate or circumvent your delaying tactics, you must understand where it’s coming from.
+And before you can eradicate or circumvent your delaying tactics, you must understand where they’re coming from.

 You can accomplish anything with hard work, they say.
 You can make your business a success, earn a promotion, master virtually any skill… if you just work hard.

 Except working your butt off is not always enough.
 Need proof?
 You can’t inflate a flat car tire by blowing into it as hard as you can, the same way you can’t effectively mow a lawn with a pair of household scissors.
-No, you need the right tools, the right strategies, for the right tasks.
+No, you need the right tools and strategies for the right tasks.
 You need to work smarter, not harder.

 It can be easy and convenient to grab an energy drink or large soda when you’re feeling tired.
-But cheap-and-quick energy sources will leave you feeling even more fatigued than you initially were once they wear off.
+But cheap and quick energy sources may leave you feeling even more fatigued than you initially were once they wear off.
 Try searching for natural, clean and easy methods for increasing your energy and be more productive.